sofiaringstrom/directus-extension-custom-svg-icons/README.md

 ### Background Color

-Select a custom background color for the icon:
+Select a custom background color for the icon.

-- Uses Directus's native color picker
-- Supports any hex color value
-- Leave empty for no background (default)

-**When to use:**

-- ✅ Improve icon visibility with contrasting backgrounds
-- ✅ Create color-coded icon containers
-- ✅ Add visual prominence to important icons

 ### Border Color

-Select a custom border color for the icon:
+Select a custom border color for the icon.

-- Uses Directus's native color picker
-- Supports any hex color value
-- Creates a 2px border around the icon
-- Leave empty for no border (default)

-**When to use:**

-- ✅ Create distinct icon boundaries
-- ✅ Add emphasis with color-coded borders
-- ✅ Create a button-like appearance

 ### Padding